bengler/terrafab/README.md

 ### /map

-Renders a UTM 33 map for a given bound (box).
+Renders a UTM 33 map tile for a given bound (box).

 #### Params
 ```box``` : A bounding box for the map given in UTM 33 coordinates given as 'NWx,NWy,SEx,SEy'.